-Since the announcement of our inaugural awards, the Epilepsy Therapy Project and the Epilepsy Foundation formed the New Therapy Grants Program: a joint venture to fund new, innovative translational research to speed the search for new therapies and a cure for epilepsy.
-The New Therapy Grants Program focuses strictly on the field of translational epilepsy research and provides resources to accelerate the progress of breakthrough research and new therapies "from the bench to the bedside."
-The New Therapy Grants Program solicits grant proposals biannually.
+Since the announcement of our inaugural awards, the Epilepsy Therapy Project and the Epilepsy Foundation formed the Epilepsy Foundation - New Therapy Commercialization Grants Program: a joint venture to fund new, innovative translational research to speed the search for new therapies and a cure for epilepsy.
+The Epilepsy Foundation - New Therapy Commercialization Grants Program focuses strictly on the field of translational epilepsy research and provides resources to accelerate the progress of breakthrough research and new therapies "from the bench to the bedside."
+The Epilepsy Foundation - New Therapy Commercialization Grants Program solicits grant proposals biannually.

 In addition to the above, the Epilepsy Therapy Project supports the commercialization of research originating either in the private or the academic sector in order to facilitate the development of new treatments.
 The Epilepsy Therapy Project has made and continues to make investments in promising start-up companies with an emphasis on finding new treatments for epilepsy and assists in finding additional sources of funding for such companies.

 Counting seizures in outpatients using a wrist-worn multimodal sensorDaniel Friedman, MD

 New York University School of Medicine New York, NY, United States

 Factors determining placebo response in drug-resistant focal epilepsyEmilia Bagliella, PhD